sblanck/smagexp/README.md

 - [How to install SMAGEXP](#How-to-install-SMAGEXP)
 	- [From the galaxy toolshed](#From-the-galaxy-toolshed)
 	- [Using docker](#Using-docker)
-- How to analyse data with SMAGEXP](#How-to-analyse-data-with SMAGEXP)
+- How to analyse data with SMAGEXP](#How-to-analyse-data-with-SMAGEXP)
 	- [From the galaxy toolshed](#From-the-galaxy-toolshed)
 	- [Using docker](#Using-docker)